 MOD MEX/163/11

-5.386 Additional allocation: the band 1 750-1 850 MHz is also allocated to the space operation (Earth-to-space) and space research (Earth-to-space) services in Region 2, in Australia, Guam, India, Indonesia and Japan on a primary basis, subject to agreement obtained under No. 9.21, having particular regard to troposcatter systems.
-(WRC-03)
+5.386 Additional allocation: the band 1 750-1 850 MHz is also allocated to the space operation (Earth-to-space) and space research (Earth-to-space) services in Region 2 (except in Mexico), in Australia, Guam, India, Indonesia and Japan on a primary basis, subject to agreement obtained under No. 9.21, having particular regard to troposcatter systems.
+(WRC-15)

 Reasons: In Mexico the 1 710-1 780 MHz band is allocated to the mobile service on a primary basis, and the band 1 780-1 850 MHz is allocated to the fixed and mobile services on a primary basis.
 The removal of Mexico from this footnote is therefore requested.